 Texas Children’s Hospital (TCH) is the largest Children’s Hospital in North America, ranking #4 on the US News & World Report, and consistently rated one of the Best Places to Work in Houston.
-The Department of Orthopedic Surgery at TCH is currently looking for the right Physician Assistant (PA) applicants for our Pediatric Orthopedic Surgery Fellowship Program.
+The Department of Orthopedic Surgery at TCH is currently looking for the right Physician Assistant (PA) applicants for our Pediatric Orthopedic Surgery Fellowship Program at the Texas Medical Center.
 The ideal applicant is someone who wishes to gain hands-on experience in a world class dynamic learning environment and a fast-paced, full-service hospital setting.

 The TCH Pediatric Orthopedic PA Fellowship Program provides advanced pediatric orthopedic surgical subspecialty training to PAs.
 It is the first of its kind in the country to offer a 12-month didactic and clinical pediatric-specific training program.
 Our fellowship ensures a unique opportunity to gain experience in pediatric orthopedic surgical subspecialties, and to become a future leader in all areas of pediatric orthopedics.